cwrc/CWRC-Writer-Dev-Docs/README.md

   - npm run semantic-release
 ```

 The entries in ’script’ are run first.
-If they both pass, then the after_success scripts are run.
+If they both pass, then the 'after_success' scripts are run.
 Report-coverage sends our coverage information to codecov.io.
 The [semantic-release](https://github.com/semantic-release/semantic-release) script follows the [SemVer](http://semver.org/) spec, and:

 - updates our version number in package.json, following the SemVer spec.
 - publishes a new version to NPM
-- generates a changeling and tags our github repository with a new release
+- generates a changelog and tags our github repository with a new release

 Read more about semantic-release and how it works here:  [How Semantic Release works](https://github.com/semantic-release/semantic-release#how-does-it-work)

 Everything that semantic-release-cli does is described here:  https://github.com/semantic-release/cli#what-it-does

+Note the difference between semantic-release-cli and semantic-release.  semantic-release-cli is run once on the command line to setup travis, etc.  semantic-release is run everytime a build is invoked on Travis.

 ##### Configure commitizen